History

 Konspira ★ 4.0

-Konspira on Plac Solny in Wrocław doubles as a bar after the dinner service quiets: Polish vodkas, 1980s themed cocktails, the hidden apartment behind the wardrobe.
+Konspira on Plac Solny in Wrocław doubles as a bar after the dinner service quiets: Polish vodkas, 1980s-themed cocktails and a hidden Solidarity-era.

 Signature drink: Polish vodkas and Solidarity-era cocktails